If an arm injury has set you back, we'll help you move forward

 Although there is no central record of arm injuries in the UK, data compiled by the Health and Safety Executive (HSE) reveals how common arm injuries are.

-The latest data available in 2023 from the HSE reveals there were 477,000 work-related musculoskeletal injuries in 2021/22.
+Data from the HSE reveals there are over 450,000 work-related musculoskeletal injuries a year.
 Arm injuries are particularly common in physical occupations, such as farming, building and construction, nursing.

 Some arm injuries develop after prolonged exposure to workplace hazards.
 For example, Hard Arm Vibration Syndrome (HAVS) affects workers who regularly use hand-operated vibrating power tools.
 Carpal Tunnel Syndrome (CTS) and Repetitive Strain Injury (RSI) commonly affect office workers and those employed in less physically demanding roles, particularly where the work is repetitive in nature.